RomanZubriychuk/frontend-assessment/README.md

 - A clean approach to styles
 - Simple markup and use of HTML5 standards
 - Some modularity in layouts and routing
+- Use of latest features of libraries (ex.
+Angular)
 - A README with your thoughts, comments and challenges/successes

 ## Bonus points for

+- Examples of advanced usage of libraries
 - Well formatted code
 - Demonstrating knowledge of writing tests (unit/e2e)
 - Use of Angular Material components